giacomopj/py-package-template/README.md

-# SigInt Package Template
+# Package Template

-This is a repository for the Python package template for Spire SigInt team.
+This is a repository for the Python package template for Spire Advanced Signal Processing Group.

 The Dockerfile adds specific dependencies that might be useful in most of the team repositories.